nkabbara/nkabbara.github.io/docs/now.md

 <small>_Last updated on Dec 14, 2024 from Buenos Aires._</small>

-## Analytically Reading & Camping
+## Reading & Camping

 I just paused a long chapter of working as a Software Engineer for a while.
-I'm excited to go deep into a few books that I've already read a few times, but haven't completely internalized yet.
+I have a good idea of what my next project is, but I'm creating some liminal space in which I get to shift some perspectives before diving into my next quest.
+I'm excited to go deep into a few books that I've already read a few times, but haven't completely internalized _(See analytical reading in this [awesome book](https://www.amazon.com/How-Read-Book-Classic-Intelligent/dp/0671212095).)_.
 List below will turn into links once my notes are up.

 - [Useful Not True](/books/useful-not-true)
 - Atomic Habits
 - How To Live

-I plan to backpack and camp around Argentina while in this analytical reading stage.
-Analytical reading comes from this [awesome book](https://www.amazon.com/How-Read-Book-Classic-Intelligent/dp/0671212095).
+I'm backpacking and camping around Argentina while in this liminal space.
+Reach out if you'd like to join in!

 ## Bikram Yoga